elliotperviz/cmms/qm/1-h2/README.md

 - Check that the SCF calculation has converged

   Open the log file `ab.abo` and find the section which reports the progress of the SCF procedure.
-Does this simulation convergence to to the tolerance that we chose?
+Did the ground state energy converge to the tolerance that we chose?

   This information can also be extracted succinctly via the following command:
   ```bash